 You get every single bit of that exposure ABSOLUTELY FREE.
 And, unlike Twitter, these pins don’t really get buried under piles of content.
 Once a user searches, once your pin has been shared, it reappears until you delete the content.

 Reddit just found its way to the Top Social Media Sites for Business list.
 So, as of current, it’s still a somewhat intriguing mystery to most of us marketers.

 Advertising on Reddit will certainly be a challenge for those willing to tackle it.
-But, with it’s growth, it could have the potential to completely skyrocket the businesses who have the ability to master the challenges it presents.
-And, it can be done.
+But, with its growth, it could have the potential to completely skyrocket the businesses that have the ability to master the challenges it presents.
+And it can be done.
 At this point, with so little known, it’s still a risky investment and one that we’re continuing to learn about.